 FISH recognises the need for the ACARA’s Australian Curriculum and Western Australian curriculum to address two distinct needs:

-- that First Nations students are able to see themselves, their identities and culture reflected in the curriculum of each key learning area, so they can fully participate in the curriculum and build their self esteem;
+- that Aboriginal and Torres Strait Islander students are able to see themselves, their identities and culture reflected in the curriculum of each key learning area, so they can fully engage in the curriculum and build their self-esteem;

 - that the Aboriginal and Torres Strait Islander histories, cultures and perspectives curriculum is designed for all students to connect in reconciliation, respect and recognition of the world’s oldest continuous living cultures.

 One of the cross-curriculum priorities is Aboriginal and Torres Strait Islander histories and cultures.

 FISH both create and sell numerous resources that can empower educators to promote reconciliation and to deepen students’ knowledge and understanding of Aboriginal and Torres Strait Islander histories, cultures and perspectives.

 We assist our education partners with mapping resources to the curriculum.